Alyssa

 Project Overview

 Function Factory is a game for algebra students.
 It is based on the concept of the function machine, a visual metaphor of functions.
 To help the main character, Leo, fix his factory, players interact and experiment with function machines until they can label them with the correct operations.
 As the learners progress through the levels, they’ll start to understand functions as a process.
-Function Factory is designed to supplement classroom instruction and help students build a foundational knowledge to build upon in later lessons.
+Function Factory is designed to supplement classroom instruction and help students build foundational knowledge they can build on in later lessons.

 The Learning Problem